fernando-mashimo/github-users-db/README.md

     - [Install Docker Compose](https://docs.docker.com/compose/install/)

 - You have a **GitHub Personal Access Token (Classic)**:
+  - This token is required to make successful requests to GitHub API.
   - If you haven't created one yet, follow the guide here: [Creating a Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)

 ## Setting up the Local Environment